trincellshelvin/coffee-shop-backend/README.md

 # Coffee Shop Backend Testing

+## Setup the project for the Backend development as follows:
+- Admin Command Prompt (Terminal)
+- cd OneDrive (only if you use this service on your computer)
+- cd Desktop
+- cd "folder name where all of your projects are saved"
+- mkdir coffee-shop-backend
+- cd coffee-shop-backend
+- npm init -y
+- npm install express mongoose
+- code . to open vscode
+- npm i gitignoew
+- npm install --save-dev nodemon
+- npm i express-rate-limit
+- Make sure that "scripts": {"start": "node index.js", "dev": "nodemon index.js"} are in the package.json file or the server will not start.
+-Install other desired dependencies to your project.

+## Starting the Server
+To ensure that you are able to run all testing properly.
+Be sure to run the command once the project is opened with npm run dev to start the server or postman will not run properly.

 ## Get All Products
 Use Get in the drop down with this link: http://localhost:3000/products.
 No body json raw needed to receive the following....
 ![Get All Products](https://res.cloudinary.com/dgls7u3iq/image/upload/v1734409761/CoffeeShopBackendTestsScreenshots/coffeeshopbackendinitialgetproductstest_x91350.png)